arnau/obsidian-metatable/README.md

 A plugin for [Obsidian] to display the full frontmatter block instead of just the list of tags.

+**WARNING:** Obsidian 1.4 has added a new way to handle frontmatter that is not backwards compatible so they have broken this plugin.
+I'm considering whether there is any value in evolving this plugin or just stop.

 ![screenshot](screenshot.png)

 ## Changelog

+- 0.14.7
+  - Warn users of this plugin that Obsidian 1.4 broke it.
 - 0.14.6
   - Fix mobile rendering (#45).
 This was due a webkit bug that forced the removal of customisations for the root `summary`.
   - Fix relative links (#47).